frioux/blog/content/posts/concurrency-and-async-in-perl.md

     POE::Kernel->run;

 For what it's worth, there is a much shorter way to do the above in POE, but the abstractions obscured the way that this is working.
+(See appendix.)
-So while AnyEvent has objects that are instantiated and when they somehow go out of scope the stop running, POE has states that are triggered in various ways.
+So while AnyEvent has objects that are instantiated and when they go out of scope the stop running, POE has states that are triggered in various ways.
 In the above code when a client first connects (`on_client_accept`) a `ping` event is triggered for 5 seconds in the future with our current `$wheel_id` included in the call.
 As can be seen in the `ping` state the `$wheel_id` is used to send ping, and then another `ping` is enqueued.

 It's interesting to me how vastly different this methodology is from AnyEvent's way.
 AnyEvent feels much more "Perly", but the POE way feels a lot more